Estimated reading time: 5 minutes

 Effective board governance lays the groundwork for efficient church management by directing and holding church leaders accountable for proper oversight of resources.

-This includes oversight of ministry budget, capital expenditures, legal compliance and managing the risk of church operations.
+This includes oversight of the ministry budget, capital expenditures, legal compliance, and managing the risks associated with church operations.

 Effective boards are diverse in membership and have representatives from business or legal backgrounds to ensure a broad perspective and proper documentation of board documents.